steven-chien/TSK-Interhouse-Quiz/README.md

 ### Database ###

-A SQLite or Redis database is used for storage of questions and answers as well of scores obtained by participants.
+SQLite is used for storage of questions and answers as well of scores obtained by participants.

 ### Event-driven web server ###